All of us are pieces of our past; the people and experiences

 My Grandma, Agnes, died when I was young.

-A gentle angel; her legacy also spoke of an Irish jig.
+A gentle angel; her legacy, a fun Irish jig.

 Like Grandpa’s roses, she was a tender blossom.